DaRealPunjabi/Getting-Started-With-DevOps---GCP/03 - GCP Kubernetes/02 - Create View Delete a Pod.md

 # Access the Pod

-## 1.From local machine using Port Forwarding
+## 1. From local machine using Port Forwarding
 ```
 kubectl port-forward pod/my-nginx-pod 8081:80
 ```